 Te Pūkenga normally notifies summative assessment results to ākonga within 15 working days of the assessment due date, or, for ākonga in work-based learning covered by a training agreement, the submission date.

-Marking of postgraduate assessments and large assessments, such as capstone projects, may take longer and return of assessment results timeframes are indicated in the course outline or programme handbook.
+Marking of postgraduate assessments and large assessments, such as capstone projects, may require more time.
+In such cases, timeframes for the return of assessment results are indicated in the course outline or programme handbook.